-Students who do not return from their leave of absence on their specified date will be dropped from the program.
+Students who do not return from their leave of absence on their specified date will be withdrawn from the program.

-Student Conduct.
+Student Conduct

 Students understand that their demeanor reflects upon the school and each student agrees to abide by ACI 's Professionalism Codes during their period of enrollment.
-The student understands that excessive absences, failing grades, cheating, use of profanity, vandalism or other unsatisfactory conduct on or off campus will result in expulsion.
+The student understands that excessive absences, failing grades, cheating, threatening language, vandalism or other unsatisfactory conduct on or off campus will result in expulsion.